Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Numerical Evaluation

 \section{Numerical Evaluation}

 In this section, we numerically evaluate our results on Erd\"os-R\'enyi (ER) and Barab\'asi-Albert (BA) graphs.
 In ER graphs, any two nodes are adjacent with a probability $p$.
 BA graphs are obtained by adding nodes to an existing graph one at a time.
-Each new node is connected to $m$ existing nodes with the probability proportional to the degree of the nodes.
+Each new node is connected to $\varepsilon$ existing nodes with probabilities proportional to the degrees of those nodes.